Weekly Fishing Report

 Bull Shoals Lake

-(updated 3-22-2017) John Berry of Berry Brothers Guide Service said Norfork Lake fell 0.5 feet to rest at 7.5 feet below seasonal power pool of 553.75 feet and 33.7 feet below the top of flood pool.
-On the Norfork, we had less generation with more wadable water, but it has fished poorly.
+(updated 3-15-2017) John Berry of Berry Brothers Guide Service said Norfork Lake rose 0.5 feet to rest at 7 feet below seasonal power pool of 553.75 feet and 33.2 feet below the top of flood pool.
+On the Norfork, we had less generation with more wadable water.
+There has been more wadable water on the Norfork but it has fished poorly.
 Daphnia has been spotted on the upper river and could adversely affect the bite.
 The most productive flies have been small midge patterns (sizes 18, 20, 22) like ruby midges, root beer midges, zebra midges (black or red with silver wire and silver bead) and soft hackles (sizes 14, 16) like the Green Butt.
 Egg patterns have also been productive.
-Double-fly nymph rigs have been very effective.
+Double fly nymph rigs have been very effective.
 Try a small bead-headed nymph (zebra midge, copper John or pheasant tail) suspended 18 inches below a brightly colored San Juan worm (hot fluorescent pink or cerise size 10).
 There have been reliable hatches of small midges (try a size 24 Adams parachute) and caddis (try a size 18 elk hair caddis).
 The fishing is better in the morning.
-Berry’s favorite rig has been a hare and copper nymph with a ruby midge dropper.
+John’s favorite rig has been a hare and copper nymph with a ruby midge dropper.
 Dry Run Creek has been very crowded due to spring break.
 The hot flies have been sowbugs (size 14), Y2Ks (size 12) and various colored San Juan worms (worm brown, red, hot fluorescent pink and cerise size 10).
 While you are at the creek you should visit the Norfork National Fish Hatchery.
 It is fascinating.
 Be sure and remove your waders before entering to prevent the spread of aquatic diseases.
+Remember that the White and Norfork Rivers and Dry Run Creek are infected with didymo, an invasive alga.
+Be sure and thoroughly clean and dry your waders (especially the felt soles on wading boots) before using them in any other water.
+Many manufacturers are now making rubber soled wading boots that are easier to clean and are not as likely to harbor didymo.

 Buffalo National River